eead-csic-compbio/metagenome_Pfam_score/README.md

 --

-This computational pipeline was designed to evaluate the importance of global biogeochemical cycles or major metabolic pathways in multigenomic scale.
+This computational pipeline was designed to evaluate the importance of global biogeochemical cycles or major metabolOBic pathways in multigenomic scale.
 It has been thoroughly tested with the Sulfur cycle (see [benchmark](./scripts/MEBS.figures.ipynb)) but also with some other cycles.
 The scripts are written in bash, perl5 and python3 and have been tested under Linux.